alicerunsonfedora/package-resolved/README.md

 - Aseprite, for making the sprite files
 - clickable, for making the Ubuntu Touch variant
 - snapcraft, for making the Snapcraft variant
+- Salmon font family, for achieving the font look\*

+> \*The game will render just fine without these fonts and use the fallbacks present
+> in the original game.

 ### Additional Setup on Apple Silicon Macs